Azra Kohen

-Azra "Akilah" Kohen (born 1979) is a Turkish record-breaking author and psychologist.
+Azra "Akilah" Kohen (born 1979) is a Turkish writer.
 After releasing her first novel, Fi, under the name Akilah, she started to release her subsequent novels, Çi and Pi under the name Azra Kohen.
-She later published best-selling novels Aeden in 2017 and Gör Beni in 2019.
-All of her books are still bestsellers (2022) in Turkey and she is the first Turkish novelist to reach the top 6 in the Italian bestselling list with her first 3 books called trilogy of Phi.
+She later published novels Aeden in 2017 and Gör Beni in 2019.

 Early life and career

 Azra Kohen was born as "Azra Sarızeybek" in 1979 in İzmir.
 She graduated from the Faculty of Communication, Radio, Television and Cinema, at Istanbul University.
 Azra Kohen later studied Economics at Ottawa University in Canada.
-She has her undergraduate Honours degree in Psychology by completing a psychology conversion degree and earned her master's degree in Psychology from the University of Liverpool by graduating with high honors as shown in her diploma.
 She said that her main motivation for educating herself was to "learn more about this world".
 She speaks English and Italian.

-Her trilogy narrative series Fi, Çi and Pi soon became popular in the form of an Internet series called Fi.
-Azra Kohen also announced that she would write a book about what happened to her during the production process of Fi.
-Kohen's upcoming books will be Nakar and Dinle Beni.
+Her trilogy narrative series Fi, Çi and Pi were translated to Italian.
+The series also became popular in the form of an Internet series called Fi, and Kohen expressed her intention to author a book about what happened to her during the production process of Fi.
+Kohen stated in 2017 that she was working on two other books, Nakar and Dinle Beni.

 Personal life

 She married Sadok Kohen in 2001 and the couple's son was born in 2009.
-She has not expressed any political opinions throughout her career.
-Kohen explained in an interview that she was not a vegetarian, but she was trying to be one.
+In 2024 she publicly stated she believed certain Palestinians were responsible for the deaths of their own children in the Gaza Strip.
+After this statement, publishers denounced her claims and dropped her books.